valdanchev/reproducible-data-science-python/_sources/README.md

 You can read the textbook on the dedicated [website](https://valdanchev.github.io/reproducible-data-science-python/intro.html).
 In addition, you can view each individual notebook on GitHub by clicking on the respective ![GitHub](https://badgen.net/badge/icon/GitHub?icon=github&label) button below.

-To interactively work with the code, you can access the interactive versions of the Jupyter notebooks via the free cloud services [myBinder](https://mybinder.org) and [Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true).
+To interactively work with the code, you can access the interactive versions of the Jupyter notebooks via the free cloud services [MyBinder](https://mybinder.org) and [Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true).
 Both services allow you to interactively modify and run the notebooks from your browser.

 By clicking on a ![Binder](https://mybinder.org/badge_logo.svg) button below, you will launch an interactive version of the Jupyter notebook, with the following capabilities:
 * **Reproducibility:** Notebooks run in a reproducible computing environment containing the same Python packages and package versions used in the original notebooks.
 * **Session time:** Notebooks run for up to 6 hours and will be shut down automatically after more than 10 minutes of inactivity.
-* **Notebook persistence:** Non-persistent, changes will be lost after your myBinder session times out unless you download the notebook.
+* **Notebook persistence:** Non-persistent, changes will be lost after your MyBinder session times out unless you download the notebook.
 * **Access:** Free, public, and anonymous cloud service.
 No setup or a login is required to view and execute the notebooks.
+Notebooks that use safeguarded data should not be launched on MyBinder.

 By clicking on a ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg) button below, you will open a Jupyter notebook in Colab, with the following capabilities:
 * **Reproducibility:** Colab environment comes with pre-installed Python packages and package versions, which may differ from the ones used in the original notebooks.
 To enable computational reproducibility, see section "Installing dependencies" below.